1. Key Characteristics

 - IMHA (immune mediated hemolytic anemia)

-Because of the long list of potential health problems, ask for health certificates and clearances on your dog or its parents before adopting or purchasing this breed.
-When adopting from a shelter or rescue, these records are unlikely to be available.
+Because of the long list of potential health problems, ask for health certificates and clearances on your dog or their parents.
+When you’re adopting from a shelter or rescue, these records are unlikely to be available.